 The risk:

-Without a clear understanding of what is being moved, items can be misplaced, duplicated, or overlooked entirely.
-This can lead to delays during setup and additional costs to replace missing or damaged assets.
+Without a clear picture of what is being moved, items can be misplaced, duplicated, or overlooked entirely.
+This leads to delays during setup, additional costs to replace missing assets, and unnecessary stress on all sides.

 How to avoid it:

-Create a detailed inventory of furniture, equipment, and key assets before the move.
-This doesn’t need to be overly complex, but it should provide enough visibility to track items throughout the process.
-Labelling systems and simple tracking methods can also help ensure everything arrives at the correct location and is accounted for during setup.
+Create a detailed inventory of furniture, equipment, and key assets before the move begins.
+It doesn’t need to be overly complex, but it should provide enough visibility to track items throughout the process.
+A consistent labelling system - coordinated between your team and your mover - ensures everything arrives at the right location and is accounted for during setup.

 A Proactive Approach